devanlai/devanlai.github.io/aboutme.md

 nav-url: ""
 ---

 I’m a firmware/embedded software engineer working in the Bay Area.
-I currently work at Davis Instruments as a Senior Firmware Engineer, where I serve as a jack of all trades connecting weather stations to the internet.
+I currently work at Davis Instruments as a Senior Firmware Engineer, where I serve as a jack of all trades helping connect weather stations to the internet.

 I regularly work on all aspects of firmware, whether it's bringing up a board for the first time, optimizing a device driver, instrumenting the RTOS, or just writing plain old business logic.